JDBasic/R-github/README.md

 # R
 R - public repository

-This repository has been created to save some useful pice of R-code that can be used by everybody.
+This repository was created to save some useful R-codes that can be used by everybody.

-If you need more information please contact the owner.
+If you need more information or want to participate to this repository, please contact Jacques-Daniel Basic at: jacques.basic@gmail.com